Ashish-Krishna-K/mini-message-board/README.md

 ## The Backend

 The project structure is fairly simple.
 The _**src**_ folder holds the "Source" files used for development and the _**dist**_ folder holds the files used for deployment.
-The _**app.ts**_ file is the main file for the server while the ****index.ts**** in the _routes_ folder holds the various routes pertaining to the home page.
+The _**app.ts**_ file is the main file for the server while the _**index.ts**_ in the _routes_ folder holds the various routes pertaining to the home page.

 ## Future Plans

+1. Making the add new item form appear as a modal in an iframe instead of opening a new page entirely.

-The project lacks a persistent storage, so all data provided by the users will be cleared on server refresh.
+2. The project lacks a persistent storage, so all data provided by the users will be cleared on server refresh.
 Although one is supposed to use a database for persisting storage in a webapp, my future plan for this project is to persist all data from the user to a CSV file in the same root directory(no particular reason I just felt it would be fun.)